PyCQA/redbaron/README.md

 simple and intuitive and that once you've get the basics principles, you are good without reading the doc for 80% of your operations.

-**For now, RedBaron can be considered in beta, it is quite stable but it is still a bit rough.** Feedback is very welcome.
+**For now, RedBaron can be considered in alpha, the core is quite stable but it is not battle tested yet and is still a bit rough.** Feedback is very welcome.

 Installation
 ============